hpcharles/Matrix-Multiply-Is-Patterson-Right/README.md

 ![Speedup measurement on an Intel i7-8665U processor](results/LOGFILE.i7-8665U.data-speedup.png "Speedup / Intel i7-8665U"){width=40%}

 General comments :
-* Parallelism is not usefull
+* Parallelism is not usefull on small matrix size
+* There is a big variability in performances depending 	on the matrix size
+* There is 2 order of magnitude between python and Java
+* There is 1 order of magnitude between Java and C
 ## Authors ##

 * Henri-Pierre Charles